Alexis Ohanian: Hijab emoji project

-In early 2017, he worked with teenager Rayouf Alhumedhi to campaign for a hijab emoji.
+In early 2017, Ohanian worked with teenager Rayouf Alhumedhi to campaign for a hijab emoji.
 Ohanian helped arrange an AMA for Alhumedhi on r/twoxchromosomes about her idea and responded to critics.
 On July 17, 2017, Apple released its version of the hijab emoji.

 Crowdfunding campaigns

 On December 10, 2012, Ohanian teamed up with Lester Chambers of The Chambers Brothers to launch a Kickstarter project, with the intent to make a new album entitled "Lester's Time Has Come".
-According to Fast Company, Ohanian aimed "to prove that there are new, sustainable funding opportunities for artists now thanks to platforms like Kickstarter."
+According to Fast Company, Ohanian aimed "to prove that there are new, sustainable funding opportunities for artists now thanks to platforms like Kickstarter".
 This project raised over $61,000 for Chambers.

 Two years later, Ohanian raised $12,244 for the non-profit Black Girls Code on Tilt.com.
 In May 2014, Ohanian used Tilt.com again to launch "Save Net Neutrality: Billboard in FCC's Backyard", a crowdfunding campaign to protest the FCC's plans to eliminate the idea of net neutrality.

 Visiting Armenia on the occasion of the 100th anniversary of the Armenian genocide, in April 2015, Ohanian toured Children of Armenia Fund (COAF)-supported villages in rural Armenia.